Skip to main content

 Adding to an individual Profile

-The screenshot below shows an example of a Company Full-Page Profile, with Custom Profile Pages listed under the ellipsis (under "Related Pages").
+The screenshot below shows an example of a Company Full-Page Profile, with Profile Page Templates listed under the "+".

-You can click the ellipsis and then click "Add related Page" to add your choice of existing Custom Profile Page to this specific Company's Profile - remember that you can only choose from the ones with the "Cloneable" toggle switch enabled (as mentioned earlier in this article).
+Here you can add your choice of existing Custom Profile Page to this specific Company's Profile.
 You can alternatively create a brand new Profile Page from here (as we also stated previously).